Program overview

 Program Overview

 Early childhood educators play an essential role in shaping children's lifelong views of learning.
-In the Early Childhood Education program, students will learn to nurture children from birth to age twelve through activities and play that foster their intellectual, physical, and emotional growth.
-This program emphasizes the importance of patience, creativity, and love in teaching, making it a perfect fit for those who are passionate about early childhood education.
+In the Early Childhood Education program, students learn to nurture children from birth to age twelve through activities and play that foster intellectual, physical, and emotional growth.
+This program emphasizes the importance of outdoor play and integrates it into the curriculum, promoting holistic development and nurturing relationships with children, families, and communities.

-Students will acquire skills in designing, applying, and evaluating holistic educational programs, along with knowledge in child guidance, language and literacy development, health and safety, and inclusiveness.
-The program also integrates outdoor play, which is considered essential for holistic growth, and provides experiential learning opportunities through NBCC's innovative Living Classroom.
+Students will acquire skills in designing, applying, and evaluating educational programs, along with knowledge in child guidance, language development, health and safety, and inclusiveness.
+The program follows a constructivist and developmental approach, providing experiential learning opportunities through NBCC's innovative Living Classroom and a practicum in the first year, allowing students to gain real-world experience in the early learning and childcare sector.

 Program Structure

-The Early Childhood Education program is designed to be completed within two academic years of full-time study.
-The program structure includes a combination of theoretical learning and practical experience, ensuring that students are well-prepared for their future careers.
-Key features of the program include:
+The Early Childhood Education program is designed to be completed in two years of full-time study.
+The program structure includes:

 • Experiential learning opportunities through the Living Classroom.

-• A practicum in the first year to gain real-world experience in early learning and childcare.
+• A practicum in the first year for real-world experience.

-• Focus on outdoor play and its integration into the curriculum.
+• Integration of outdoor play into the curriculum.

 Featured Experiences

-• Hands-on learning through the innovative Living Classroom.
+• Experiential learning through NBCC's innovative Living Classroom.

-• Practicum placements in early learning and childcare settings.
+• Practicum experience in the early learning and childcare sector during the first year.

 Career Options